The Emergence of the Big Bang Theory

 Many scientists over the years have tried to outmanoeuvre the idea of a cosmic starting point.
 One of the earliest and most intriguing alternatives to the Big Bang Theory came from astrophysicists Hermann Bondi, Thomas Gold, and Fred Hoyle.
 They proposed the “Steady State Model,” a theory that envisioned the universe as eternal, with no beginning and no end.

-The Steady State Model embraced the observation that galaxies are moving away from each other, a cornerstone of the Big Bang Theory, but offered a clever twist to avoid a beginning.
+The Steady State Model also embraced the observation that galaxies are moving away from each other but offered a clever twist to avoid a beginning.
 According to this model, as the universe expands and galaxies drift apart, new matter is continuously created to fill the gaps.
 This constant creation of matter would form new galaxies, keeping the overall density and structure of the universe unchanged over time.
 In essence, they imagined a kind of cosmic recycling system that had always been in motion, sidestepping the need for a definitive starting point.

 For a while, the Steady State Model felt like a real contender.
 But by the 1960s, mounting observational evidence began poking holes in it.
 For one, if the Steady State Model were correct, galaxies of all ages should be evenly distributed throughout the universe.
 Instead, astronomers found that younger galaxies are clustered farther away, a clear indicator that the universe evolves over time—hardly the eternal, static scene Bondi, Gold, and Hoyle had in mind.

-Another attempt to sidestep the universe’s origin was the “oscillating universe” model, championed by Polish physicist Jaroslav Pachner.
-He suggested that the universe undergoes endless cycles of expansion and contraction, but still avoiding the “big bangs” and “big crunches” associated with singularities.
+Another attempt to sidestep the universe’s origin was the “oscillating universe” model.
+This idea suggests that the universe undergoes endless cycles of expansion and contraction, avoiding a definitive beginning.
+Various versions of this model have been proposed over the years, including one by Polish physicist Jaroslav Pachner, who attempted to avoid the “big bangs” and “big crunches” associated with singularities.
 In his model, the universe expands but eventually slows down and contracts due to gravity, reaching a minimum size without collapsing into a singularity, thanks to mechanisms like negative vacuum energy buildup that cause a bounce.
-The cycle then repeats indefinitely, creating a singularity-free, oscillating cosmos
+The cycle then repeats indefinitely, creating a singularity-free, oscillating cosmos.

 However, the oscillating universe model lost favour primarily because of the pesky issue of entropy.
-The second law of thermodynamics dictates that entropy, or disorder, always increases in a closed system like the universe.
+The second law of thermodynamics dictates that entropy (or disorder), always increases in a closed system like the universe.
 In an oscillating universe, this means each cycle would have more entropy than the last, causing each subsequent cycle to last longer.
 Think of a bouncing ball: each bounce is lower and shorter than the one before it, as energy is lost.
 Similarly, the oscillating universe’s cycles would expand and contract at progressively slower rates.
-Running this model in reverse, earlier cycles would become increasingly shorter, eventually reaching an impossible zero.
-This, combined with other evidence like the observed acceleration of the universe’s expansion, led scientists to largely abandon the oscillating universe model in favour of the inflationary Big Bang model.
+Running this model in reverse, earlier cycles become progressively smaller and shorter, so the model still points to a finite past rather than an infinite sequence of identical cycles.
+This, combined with other evidence like the observed acceleration of the universe’s expansion, led scientists to largely abandon the oscillating universe model in favour of the Big Bang model.

-In the early 1990s, the popularity of eternal chaotic inflation led physicists Arvind Borde and Alexander Vilenkin to question whether the inflation field could stretch infinitely into the past—whether it could be “past eternal” as they termed it.
+At first glance, that sounds like a recipe for avoiding any absolute beginning.
+Even if our bubble has a beginning, perhaps the larger inflating background has always existed.
+In the 1990s, that possibility led Arvind Borde and Alexander Vilenkin to ask whether an inflating spacetime can be extended indefinitely into the past—whether it can be “past eternal.”
 Within a decade, Borde, Vilenkin, and Alan Guth (one of the original proponents of inflation) arrived at a startling conclusion: the universe must have had a beginning, even if inflationary cosmology is correct.

 BGV Theorem

-Back in 2003, physicists Arvind Borde, Alan Guth, and Alexander Vilenkin dropped a bombshell with their paper, “Inflationary spacetimes are not past-complete,” introducing the Borde-Guth-Vilenkin (BGV) theorem.
-The core idea?
-If a universe (or any spacetime) has been expanding on average throughout its history, then it cannot stretch infinitely into the past.
+Back in 2003, physicists Borde, Guth, and Vilenkin dropped a bombshell with their paper, “Inflationary spacetimes are not past-complete,” introducing the Borde-Guth-Vilenkin (BGV) theorem.
+The core idea is that if a universe (or any spacetime) has been expanding on average throughout its history, then it cannot stretch infinitely into the past.
 In simpler terms, an expanding universe like ours must have had a beginning.

-What makes the BGV theorem so intriguing is that it doesn’t rely heavily on detailed assumptions about the universe, such as the specific laws of physics or the nature of energy within it.
+The appeal of the BGV theorem is that it reaches its conclusion without leaning hard on the fine details of particle physics or the precise nature of cosmic energy.
 Instead, the theorem is rooted in the geometry of spacetime itself, focusing on something fundamental: the paths that particles and light follow, known as geodesics.
 It’s a bit like studying the structure of a highway system without needing to know the types of cars driving on it.
 The theorem asks: how do these paths behave over time in a cosmos that’s expanding?

 At the heart of the BGV theorem lies the concept of the average Hubble parameter (Hav), which measures how fast the universe has been expanding over time.
 The theorem states that in any universe where this average expansion rate is positive (Hav > 0), spacetime must be “geodesically incomplete” in the past.
-This means the paths particles or light follow simply can’t be extended infinitely backward in time.
-The unavoidable implication?
-An expanding universe, like ours, must have a starting point, a kind of cosmic boundary where it all began.
+This means the paths particles or light follow simply can’t be extended infinitely backward in time, thereby implying a kind of cosmic boundary where it all began.

 The Impossibility of an Infinitely Old Universe

-The question of whether the universe began isn’t just a scientific one, it’s deeply philosophical, too.
-One fascinating philosophical argument challenges the possibility of an infinite past by suggesting that an actual infinity of events is impossible to complete.
-Here’s how that works…
+Whether the universe had a beginning is not only a scientific question but a philosophical one as well.
+One fascinating line of argument challenges the possibility of an infinite past by suggesting that an actual infinity of events is impossible to complete.

+Here is the basic idea.
 Think about counting numbers: you start with 1, then 2, then 3, and keep going.
 No matter how long you count, you’ll never actually reach infinity.
 You’re always adding one more, which means the total number is growing but still finite.
 This is called a “potential infinity”—it’s never-ending in theory, but it’s not something you can ever fully realise.
-Counting to infinity is like trying to climb out of a pit with walls that stretch endlessly upward.
-No matter how far you climb, the top is always out of reach.

-Now, let’s apply this idea to the universe.
-Imagine a timeline, with the present moment marked as zero.
-Each day that’s passed is a point on the line: yesterday is -1, the day before is -2, and so on.
+Now put that idea on a timeline.
+Mark the present as 0.
+Yesterday sits at −1, the day before at −2, and so on.
 If the universe had no beginning, the timeline would stretch infinitely into the past.
-But here’s the catch: if there were an infinite number of moments before now, how could we have ever arrived at today?
-It would be like trying to count from negative infinity to zero—an impossible task.
+But if there were an infinite number of moments before now, how could we have ever arrived at today?
+It would be like trying to count from negative infinity to zero.

-To bring this idea to life, let’s use another thought experiment: Imagine a soldier about to fire their weapon.
+We can bring this idea to life with another thought experiment: Imagine a soldier about to fire their weapon.
 Before pulling the trigger, they need permission from the soldier behind them.
 But that soldier also needs approval from the one behind them, and so on, in an endless chain of soldiers.
 If no one is the first to give permission, would the initial soldier ever fire?
 Of course not.
-This highlights the problem with infinite regress: if an endless sequence of steps were required to reach the present, we’d never get here.
+This highlights the problem with infinite regress: If arriving at the present required completing an endless sequence of prior events, the present would never arrive.

-The mathematician David Hilbert summarised it well: “The infinite is nowhere to be found in reality.
+David Hilbert captured the underlying suspicion memorably: “The infinite is nowhere to be found in reality.
 It neither exists in nature nor provides a legitimate basis for rational thought… the role that remains for the infinite to play is solely that of an idea.”[xi]
-While “infinity” is a useful concept in mathematics and helps solve certain equations, it doesn’t show up in the physical universe as we know it.
-This is one reason I am sceptical of the idea that the universe could be infinitely old.
+While infinity is a useful concept in mathematics and can make certain equations tractable, it is less clear what it should imply about the physical world, or whether nature ever realises anything like an actual infinity.
+That tension is one reason I remain sceptical that the universe could be infinitely old.

 The Cosmic Dawn: Naturalism’s Conundrum